How to Apply for Learning Disabilities Support Services

 - Complete and submit the online DSPS Application for Services

-- A DSPS Staff member will contact you to set up an appointment with a DSPS Counselor
+- A DSPS Staff member will contact you to set up an appointment with a DSS Counselor or LD Specialist

-Information for DSS and EDC students about taking placement tests
+Information for students with disabilities about taking placement tests

-If you are unsure about whether you should take Placement Tests or if you will need accommodations to do so, discuss this with your DSS or EDC Counselor.
+If you are unsure about whether you should take Placement Tests or if you will need accommodations to do so, discuss this with your DSS Counselor or LD Specialist.

-- Contact EDC to set up an appointment with your EDC Counselor to discuss any changes or additions to your services.
+- Contact LD Support to set up an appointment with your LD Specialist to discuss any changes or additions to your services.

-- It is recommended EDC students at least check in with EDC sometime during the first three weeks of each quarter.
+- It is recommended students at least check in with LD Support sometime during the first three weeks of each quarter.

 What learning disability documentation is required?

-Educational Diagnostic Center services are provided to students who have learning disabilities that have been documented by
+Learning Disabilities Support services are provided to students who have learning disabilities that have been documented by:

-- a high school Individual Education Plan within the past three years, including the most recent testing report from the school psychologist.
+- A high school Individual Education Plan (IEP) within the past three years, including the most recent testing report from the school psychologist.

-- a learning disability assessment at De Anza's Educational Diagnostic Center.
+- A learning disability assessment through De Anza's Learning Disabilities Support services.

-Students who have completed an assessment should provide a copy to EDC
+Students who have completed an assessment should provide a copy to Learning Disabilities Support services.

 What kind of testing should outside documentation include?

-A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and EDC services.
+A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and Learning Disabilities Support services.
 An evaluation:

 - assesses the specific learning differences involved and